iancze/DiskJockey/docs/cookbook.md

 # Cookbook

-After you have installed both `RADMC-3D` and `DiskJockey`, it's time to get up and running!
+After you have installed `DiskJockey`, it's time to get up and running!

 ## Initialization